 The firm was built by innovators.
 Early on, its leaders paid attention to trends and perceived the need for innovative growth and services in growing fields like labor law, and intellectual property.
 The firm has accelerated that innovative growth over the past 15 years, adding offices across the country.
 This growth has expanded the firm’s depth and breadth of experience.
 The firm started the trajectory with new offices in Atlanta, Minneapolis, Los Angeles, Dallas, Columbus, and Delaware.

-Most recently, Barnes & Thornburg has opened new offices in San Diego, New York, Detroit Metro, Salt Lake City and Raleigh in an effort to continue to invest in its intellectual property, corporate, litigation, and white collar practices.
+Most recently, Barnes & Thornburg has opened new offices in San Diego, New York, Salt Lake City and Raleigh in an effort to continue to invest in its intellectual property, corporate, litigation, and white collar practices.
 Our strategic growth has been driven not by legal rankings, but by client needs and market demands.

 As we have grown, we have deliberately maintained a tight management approach, efficient cost structure and high level of client service in our offices across the U.S. Which means we have attracted well-regarded attorneys from large firms to our platform that utilizes a Midwest rate structure and allows top attorneys to practice without being priced out of doing what they enjoy most – serving their clients.
 Barnes & Thornburg’s management approach enables its attorneys to provide top-shelf legal services at a better value.
 At the heart of business.